 A member of the republican President Donald Trump’s transition team J.W.
 Verret is calling for his impeachment after studying the 3/22/2019 FBI’s final report regarding its 22 months long Trump-Russia probe led by the Special Counsel Robert Mueller III.

-It’s now in the hands of the US Congress to act by holding the president accountable for his misdeeds, as it is the only governing US institution which can do this.
+It’s now in the hands of the US Congress to act by holding the president accountable for his misdeeds, as it’s the only governing US institution empowered by the US Constitution to take action.

-The Democratic Party leadership is pushing for intense, serious oversight hearings in the House without starting the impeachment process, but the White House is promising to resist any of its subpoenas for documents and the appearance of key witnesses.
+The Democratic Party leadership is pushing for intense, serious oversight hearings in the House without starting the impeachment inquiry, but the White House is promising to resist any of its subpoenas for documents and the appearance of key witnesses.
 It’ll take months to fight the president’s intransigence in the courts.
-Once the articles of impeachment are invoked by the US House, the oversight committees are automatically granted significantly more power to obtain pertinent data like President Trump’s financial records.
+Once there’s the legal status of an impeachment inquiry ongoing process initiated by the US House, the oversight committees are automatically granted significantly more power to obtain pertinent data like President Trump’s financial records.

 Here is the rest of the story…